Cultural Awareness as an Edge

 Professionals keep mental notes on:

-• who consistently builds
+Who consistently builds

-• who repeatedly farms
+Who repeatedly farms

-• who exits early
+Who exits early

-• who disappears after launches
+Who disappears after launches

+This isn't about judging people.
+It's about understanding patterns of behavior.
 Reputation becomes a filter before capital is ever deployed.

-Why context changes how signals are interpreted
+Context changes how signals are interpreted

 For example:

-• a respected account engaging early can add confidence
+A respected account engaging early can add confidence

-• a known farmer promoting aggressively can increase risk
+A known farmer promoting aggressively can increase risk

-• silence from credible voices can be a warning
+Silence from credible voices can be a warning

-Who is participating, and who is missing?
+Professionals always ask: who is participating, and who is missing?

 Context shapes interpretation.